 Paid trial opportunities are not the norm, but for the ones that are compensated, rates can vary tremendously.
 Some trials offer payment for time and effort, while others simply reimburse travel costs or childcare.
 Typically, the rate of compensation will have to do with the phase of the trial.
 For example, Phase 1 trials offer the highest payments (around $2,000 on average), but this is because the treatments being studied are less well-understood.
 Phase IV trials, in comparison, offer the lowest average compensation (around $400).

 The therapeutic area can also impact payment — cardiovascular disease, neurology, endocrine, gastrointestinal, and blood disorders trials tend to pay the most.
-But, it’s important to remember that paid clinical trials ask something from you in return; in addition to testing not-yet-approved treatments, you’ll likely be asked to track symptoms and side effects, and travel to the site to take part.
+However, it’s important to remember that paid clinical trials ask for something in return.
+In addition to testing not-yet-approved treatments, you’ll likely be asked to provide detailed symptoms and side effects tracking, and travel to the site to take part.

 How to find a paid clinical trial opportunity

 Because of strict advertising guidelines and screening criteria surrounding trial eligibility, determining how to find a research opportunity that is paid can be difficult.
 Many trials do not include compensation in their listing, and before going through the screening process, it can be difficult to determine if you will be eligible.